ELCA South Carolina Synod

 Sunday school for children, youth and adults begins each Sunday morning at 9:30 a.m. until 10:15 a.m.

 Preschool through fifth grade will be taught by Elaine Donaldson.
 Sixth through Twelfth grade will be taught by Dorie Sanders.
 Additional teachers are being recruited for both classes.

 Adult 1 will be taught by Rick Kingry and Lois Sills.
 Adult 2 will be taught by Pastor Dudley.

 Gathering in Faith

-During the current Covid-19 pandemic many of the congregation's activities have been curtailed.
-Worship is NOT one of them.
-Each Sunday we gather at 9:00 a.m. for worship via "drive-in" church.
-Park in the church parking lot or the ball field, tune your radio to FM 98.1 and participate in the service using the bulletin available from the container at the entrance to the church offices.
+Emmanuel currently offers two opportunities for corporate worship each Sunday.
+At 8:45 a.m. we offer a drive-in service for those who choose not to gather in person in the sanctuary.
+Park in the church parking lot or the ball field, tune your radio to FM 98.1 and participate in the service using the bulletin distributed by a volunteer.
 Members of the congregation who choose also receive the bulletin by email.

-The video of the service for the day is ordinarily available later on Sunday or by Monday on the church website, on the Sermons and Services page, or directly from the church YouTube Channel: Emmanuel Lutheran Church, West Columbia, SC.
+The video of the service for the day is ordinarily available later on Sunday or by Monday on the church YouTube Channel: Emmanuel Lutheran Church, West Columbia, SC.

 Growing in love

 The congregation gathers for dinner and programs during Advent and Lent, as well as occasional other meals such as the Shrove Tuesday Pancake Supper, the Christmas Banquet, and more.
 We gather not simply for the food, but equally as important for strengthening the bonds of love that bind us together as a community.